floralvikings/jenjin-io/README.md

 4. An optional ```BiConsumer``` that will be used as a callback function if an error is encountered when reading, writing, or executing a ```Message``` implementation.

+The best way to create a new Connection is with a ConnectionBuilder.

 When the ```start``` method is called, four threads are started with the following periodic tasks:

 1. **Read Thread**